 2. Throughout the course of the film, various males (Lane’s geometry teacher, the mailman, and Barney Rubble) ask Lane if it’s okay if they ask out Beth.

-3. There’s the many disgusting food concoctions thought up by Lane’s well meaning, but rather air headed mom.
+3. There’s the many disgusting food concoctions thought up by Lane’s well meaning, but air headed mom.
 The most memorable one is a green, slimy blob that crawls off Lane’s plate that his mom made solely because it has raisins and Lane likes raisins.

 a) Builds a laser gun